mattcarabine/coding-challenges-for-henry/todo-list/README.md

 - Performance optimization.
 - Writing everything from scratch, if it is already offered in an existing standard library then you should use it.

+## Documentation
+There should be instructions on how to:

+- Run the program, including installing any dependencies.
+- Achieve the requirements specified in the brief (e.g. "How do I add an item")

 ## Rules
 - You may use any of the following programming languages: `Python`, `Java`, `Go`, `C/C++`, `C#`, `Node.js`.
 - Feel free to use any built-in standard libraries for the programming language you intend to use.
 You may also use a 3rd party library, but please justify its use and explain the reason for doing so.